NoBrainerORM/nobrainer.io/docs/associations.md

 The `has_many` syntax is the following: `has_many :targets, options`

 The following describes the different options `has_many` accepts:
+* `:primary_key`: the primary key to use.
+Defaults to the primary key.
 * `:foreign_key`: the foreign key that the targets use.
 Defaults to `owner_id`.
 * `:class_name`: the targets class name.
 Defaults to `Target`.
 * `:dependent`: configure the destroy behavior further explained below.
 Defaults